mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 without tunnels).

-Enforcement functions typically require some form of client authentication such as username, password or certificate.
+Enforcement functions typically require some form of client authentication such as username, password, or certificate.
 Authentication is enforced at the earliest stage of communication.

 Enforcement rules might require access to transport characteristics of the ultimate endpoints (such as client source IP address).
 This might change as traffic moves between domains, whether tunneling is used or not.
-Therefore, it can be desireable to encapsulate original information in form accessible to the enforcement function.
+Therefore, it can be desirable to encapsulate original information in form accessible to the enforcement function.

 ## Frontend Support for Load Balancing and Migration/Mobility